rofernan42/Libasm/README.md

 * ft_strdup (man 3 strdup, call to malloc allowed)
 ## Instructions
 * the code must be written in 64 bits ASM, beware of the calling convention
-* the files must be named "[name].s", inline ASM not allowed
+* the files must be named "*.s", inline ASM not allowed
 * the code must be compiled with nasm
 * the code must be written with the Intel syntax, not the AT&T
 * the library must be named libasm.a